 4. The Spine (Hogsback): Thrills and Challenges

 This is where the adventure truly intensifies.
 The Spine, also known as Hogsback, is a narrow ridge with steep drop-offs on both sides.
-Equipped with anchored chains for support, this section demands caution and concentration.
-It’s thrilling and nerve-wracking, providing a surge of adrenaline as you navigate the exposed pathway.
+Equipped with anchored support, this section demands caution and concentration—but it’s also made safer by the presence of Angels Landing chains you can hold onto while hiking.
+These chains provide much-needed stability and reassurance as you make your way across the exposed pathway.
+It’s thrilling and nerve-wracking, delivering a surge of adrenaline with every step.

 The views are unmatched—panoramic vistas of Zion Canyon stretch as far as the eye can see, making the daring climb more than worth the effort.
 Here, you’re not just hiking; you’re embracing the raw beauty of Zion from an unparalleled perspective.